goccmack/gocc/README.md

 << ast.TRUE, nil >>
 ```

-Contants, functions, etc. that are returned or called should be programmed by the user in his ast (Abstract Syntax Tree) package.
-The ast package requires that you define your own Attrib interface as shown above.
-All parameters passed to functions will be of this type.
+Constants, functions, etc. that are returned or called should be programmed by
+the user in his ast (Abstract Syntax Tree) package.
+The ast package requires
+that you define your own Attrib interface as shown above.
+All parameters
+passed to functions will be of this type.

 Some example of functions: